iamrita/enhanced-journal/README.md

 https://github.com/iamrita/enhanced-journal/assets/8162391/73647fcb-1f84-482e-940e-b6e2271b88c7

 There is a lot to be explored here.
 I want the AI interaction here to not just help you feel inspired during one journal session, but to eventually draw on previous things you might have documented in prior sessions.
 I want it to be able to recognize positive and negative entries, and show some sort of mood tracker.
+Design discussions are located here: https://app.campsite.design/journal

 Huge stretch - It would be cool if it could save places mentioned in journal entries on a map of some sort.
 For example, if I say "I went to an amazing restaurant with my boyfriend," it saves the restaurant on Google Maps.
 Not sure what this would like design wise so this is a big TBD.